deansher/brade/work_products/support_sonnet_3.7/plan_support_sonnet_3.7.md

 2. Support extended thinking (Anthropic's term for deeper reasoning) with these reasoning level behaviors:
    - Level -1: Extended thinking disabled.
    - Level 0: Enable with ~8k token budget.
-   - Level 1: Enable with ~64k token budget.
+   - Level 1: Enable with ~30k token budget (reduced from 64k to avoid context limit errors).
-3. Enable up to 128k token output via anthropic-beta header (output-128k-2025-02-19).
+3. Set default max_tokens to 60k (reduced from 128k to avoid context limit errors), while keeping the 128k capability via anthropic-beta header.
 4. Maintain compatibility with our existing Anthropic flow and patterns.
 5. Continue to treat Sonnet 3.7 similarly to Sonnet 3.5, except for extended thinking support.